Remember to cite LawCareers.Net on your application form if you apply to Devonshires Solicitors.

-From our offices in the City of London, Leeds and Colchester, we house all our 250 partners, solicitors and support staff in one 'hub of expertise' enabling us to create teams, collaborate with others and deliver high-quality, practical advice using up to date technology.
+From our offices in the City of London, Leeds, Birmingham and Colchester, we house approximately 300 partners, solicitors and support staff in one ‘hub of expertise’, enabling us to create teams, collaborate with others and deliver high-quality, practical advice using up-to-date technology.

-In order to provide excellent legal advice and market leading solutions, we continually update our knowledge and expertise.
+We are well regarded within both the public and private sectors and we have a strong foothold in the social housing arena.
+In order to provide excellent legal advice and market-leading solutions, we continually update our knowledge and expertise.
 This includes a comprehensive training and education programme for all of our staff, from senior partner through to support staff.
-Likewise we understand our clients' thirst for knowledge and excellence, and to cater for this we provide a program of regular seminars, briefings and eBulletins across a range of subjects.
+Likewise we understand our clients’ thirst for knowledge and excellence, and to cater for this we provide a programme of regular webinars, briefings and eBulletins across a range of subjects.

 The basis of our success and quality of service is the people that work at Devonshires.
 With outstanding people at all levels of contact, we are dedicated to providing you with efficient, ethical and effective solutions.
 Many of our lawyers have a dual background, experienced in providing private commercial advice and public authority expertise that makes them and Devonshires stand out from the crowd.

 Devonshires Solicitors is committed to working with our clients, suppliers and employees in London and Leeds to promote and support sustainability across our business.
 The firm has won several awards in the City of London’s Clean City Awards Scheme.
-We were recognised for our environmental efforts with a Gold award with special commendation at the 2018 Clean City Awards which are given for waste management, waste minimisation, re-use and recycling.
+In the 2021 awards we were recognised in the following categories: Plastic Free City, Communication and Engagement, Air Quality and Climate Action and Resource and Circular Economy.

 We are well regarded within both the public and private sectors and we have a strong foothold in the social housing arena.
 We can therefore provide a fantastic training platform in a friendly and supportive, yet stimulating atmosphere in which to launch your legal career.